quotient-im/Quaternion/BUILDING.md

   does not contain a CMakeLists.txt file.
 ```
-...then you don't have libqmatrixclient sources - most likely because you didn't do the `git submodule init && git submodule update` dance.
+...then you don't have libQuotient sources - most likely because you didn't do the `git submodule init && git submodule update` dance.

 If you have made sure that your toolchain is in order (versions of compilers and Qt are among supported ones, `PATH` is set correctly etc.) but building fails with strange Qt-related errors such as not found symbols or undefined references, double-check that you don't have Qt 4.x packages around ([here is a typical example](https://github.com/quotient-im/Quaternion/issues/185)).
 If you need those packages reinstalling them may help; but if you use Qt4 by default you have to explicitly pass Qt5 location to CMake (see notes about `CMAKE_PREFIX_PATH` in "Building").